 Here are the key differences.

 Pattern hair loss is extremely common — affecting up to 50% of women and 80% of men throughout a lifetime.
 In men, pattern hair loss often starts as a receding hairline or vertex thinning.
 In women, it usually starts as even hair thinning across the top of the scalp.
 Primarily, it’s a hormonally-driven condition.
 It doesn’t occur in men who can’t produce the hormone DHT, which is why it only develops after puberty and not in children.
-Finally, pattern hair loss leads to scarring — also known as fibrosis — which is what makes the hair loss permanent (unless you can reverse the scar tissue in balding scalps).
+Finally, toward its mid-to-late stages, pattern hair loss often results in scarring — also known as fibrosis — which is what makes the hair loss a bit harder to reverse (unless you can reverse the scar tissue in balding scalps).

 Conversely, hair loss from malnourishment — i.e., a nutrient deficiency — is rare in the first world.
 It usually presents as increased shedding, brittler hair, diffuse thinning, scalp skin irritability, and hair loss in clumps or patches.
 It isn’t primarily hormonally-driven — which is why so many nutrition-hair loss studies are done on children, not adults — i.e., before sex hormones kick in.
 And in general, hair loss from malnourishment doesn’t lead to scarring — which means once we address the nutrient deficiency, we often see hair regrowth.